okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/sessions/index.md

 ### Session status

-The following values are defined for the status of a session:
+The following values are defined for the status of a Session:

-- `ACTIVE`: The session is established and fully validated.
+- `ACTIVE`: The Session is established and fully validated.
-- `MFA_REQUIRED`: The session is established but requires second factor verification.
+- `MFA_REQUIRED`: The Session is established, but requires second factor verification.
-- `MFA_ENROLL`: The session is established, but the user needs to enroll in a second factor.
+- `MFA_ENROLL`: The Session is established, but the user needs to enroll in a second factor.

 ### AMR object

-The [authentication methods reference](https://tools.ietf.org/html/draft-ietf-oauth-amr-values-01) ("AMR") specifies which authentication methods are used to establish the session.
+The [authentication methods reference](https://tools.ietf.org/html/draft-ietf-oauth-amr-values-01) ("AMR") specifies which authentication methods are used to establish the Session.
 The value is a JSON array with one or more of the following values:

 | Value    | Description                                            | Example                                                                                                |
 | -------- | ------------------------------------------------------ | -------------------------------------------------------------------------                              |